 Our routine activities revolve around combining specific male and female for a few days, then harvesting their eggs and returning those parent fish to their resting ponds.
 It's labor-intensive, but that's okay because we are set up for that.

-Tilapia are maternal mouthbrooders.
+Oreochromis are maternal mouthbrooders.
 That means that after the eggs have been externally fertilized on the bottom of the pond, the female picks them up in her mouth and holds them there for a week or more until they hatch.
-We commercialize that process by "robbing" the eggs from the females after a day or two and incubating them in the fish hatchery
+We commercialize that process by "robbing" the eggs from the females after a day or two and incubating them in the fish hatchery and then growing out in the fish nursery to 1g for sale or stocking.

 A big challenge to tilapia farming is maintaining genetic vigour over successive generations.
 Uncontrolled breeding environments result in poorly performing fingerlings.
 We have an ongoing research initiative to counter this tendancy.